mozilla/github-org-scripts/README.md

 **NOTE: the main helper library, GitHub3.py, has been updated to version 1.1.0.
 Not all scripts have been verified against this version yet.**

 These are some API helper scripts for sanely managing a github org.
 For now this is somewhat hardcoded for the mozilla org; no need for it to remain that way though.
+Many scripts support the `--help` option.
+That information should be more up to date than information in this document.

 ## Credentials